-You can expect gore, blood and romance when sexy, irresistible vampires are in town.
+You can expect a lot of gore, blood, and romance when sexy, powerful vampires are in town.
 It’s hard not to fall for their charm and tactics.
 The Twilight series has generated a lot of buzz in the last couple of years, earning the title of one of the most polarizing series of all time.
-Some people loved every single moment of these movies while others weren't so welcoming.
+Some people loved every single moment, while others weren't so welcoming.

-Love it or hate it; it's a fact that The Twilight Saga is one of the most successful movie series of all time.
-Fans have been looking for similar movies ever since the last one came out.
+Love it or hate it; it's a fact that the Twilight saga is one of the most successful movie series of all time.
+Fans have been looking for similar films ever since the last one came out.
 Even though Twilight is irreplaceable, you’re going to like the list I’ve compiled.

 When a priest volunteers to take part in vaccine tests intended to cure a deadly virus, he nearly dies with the other volunteers.
 But an accidental vampire blood transfusion saves his life.
 Unsurprisingly, his new purpose in life is looking for fresh flesh.
 Can he resist his instincts and needs?

-If you've seen Chan-Wook Park's previous works, you know what to expect from this movie.
-His work is artistic, poetic and filled with dark humor at the very same time.
+If you've seen Chan-Wook Park's previous works, you know what to expect from this film.
+His work is artistic, poetic, and filled with dark humor at the very same time.
 I’d recommend watching this movie more than once.
 There are just too many things going on to take it all in the first time.

 You are laughing out loud one second, and the next thing you know, everything goes haywire.
-It goes from hilarious to heart-wrenching and vice versa in no time.
-Don’t let too many subtitles keep you from watching this beautiful romantic vampire story.
+Thirst goes from hilarious to heart-wrenching and vice versa in no time.
+Don’t let the subtitles keep you from watching this beautiful romantic vampire story.

-Meet Joe Black is an almost 3 hour long movie about death, who takes the form of a handsome young man to learn more about life on earth, falling in love with a girl while he is at it.
+Meet Joe Black is an almost 3-hour long movie about death, who takes the form of a handsome young man to learn more about life on earth, falling in love with a girl he meets.

 The chemistry between Brad Pitt and Anthony Hopkins is something you can’t miss.
 The hilarity and awkwardness when these two characters are just getting to know each other is awesome.
 Meet Joe Black is one of the most erotically intense movies I’ve watched.
 Talk about awkward otherworldly romance.

-Aside from good acting, everything from cinematography, music to storyline is perfect.
+Aside from good acting, everything from the cinematography, to the music, to the storyline is perfect.
 If you’re looking for movies like Twilight, you shouldn’t miss this underrated gem.

 When Winnie, a teenage girl, meets Jesse, a handsome 17-year-old boy, she falls in love with him.
 But when she learns that he and his family is immortal, things take a drastic turn.
-Scared to die, she must make a choice to stay with his love and become immortal, or live the normal circle of life and die one day.
+Scared to die, she must make a choice to stay with him and become immortal, or live a normal life and die one day.

-Is this movie flawless?
+Is Tuck Everlasting flawless?
 Absolutely not.
 There are a lot of plot holes.
 I felt the acting could have been better.
 But do I care about those issues?
 Hell no!
 This is one of those movies with a lot of flaws that I don’t really care about.